Go To Previous Page

 7. What is the difference between LPNs and RNs?

-8. How do I transition to a nursing career if I already have a degree in another field?
+8. How do I switch to nursing if I already have a degree in another field?

-Many nursing programs offer accelerated options for individuals with degrees in other fields.
-These programs build on your existing education, allowing you to become a registered nurse in a shorter time frame.
+Many schools offer accelerated nursing programs for graduates from other fields.
+These programs build on your previous education and help you become a registered nurse faster.

-9. Are there opportunities for career advancement in nursing?
+9. Are there opportunities for career growth in nursing?

 10. What qualities make a successful nurse?